|

 Perilla is a warm-weather plant, and its culture is apparently simple: direct-seed it when frost risk is past, say around June 1st.
 Figure on the traditional square foot per plant.

-On the other hand, it makes an excellent container plant, and that is how we will grow it.
+On the other hand, it makes an excellent indoor-growth container plant, and that is really the only acceptable way to grow it.

 Though one grows it for the leaves, the flowers are also edible, and might make a pleasant garnish.
 As with any potherb, to use it in salads, pick the leaves when still young and small (pick from the top of the growing plant).